 - A. Content Mastery Series Practice Assessments - 1.
-Students must complete the assigned Practice Assessment(s), by the date/time noted on the course calendar or as indicated by course faculty. - 2.
-Students must complete individualized remediation as assigned by ATI® based on the level of achievement by the date/time noted on the course calendar or as indicated by the course faculty. - 3.
-If a student does not complete the assigned practice assessment and remediation by the due date/time noted on the course calendar, 10% of the earned grade will be deducted from the grade for that correlated assessment.
+Students must complete the assigned Practice Assessment(s), as assigned by course faculty. - 2.
+Students must complete individualized remediation based on the level of achievement by the date/time noted on the course topical outline or as indicated by the course faculty. - 3.
+If a student does not complete the practice assessment and remediation by the assigned due date, 10% of the earned grade will be deducted from the grade for that correlated assessment. - 4.
+If a student fails to submit the work prior to the proctored assessment, the student will not be allowed to sit for the proctored assessment and the absence for the proctored exam will be treated as an unexcused absence.